 I find this lens to be somewhat of a novelty, and I’m unsure of its ideal use case.

 If your focus is primarily on portrait photography, I would recommend the Voigtlander 75mm f1.5 if you can manage the longer focal length.
 It’s a larger, sharper lens that’s better suited for the task.
 And if you’re searching for a general daytime lens, I believe there are better options available like the Zeiss Planar 50mm f2 or Kipon 50mm f2.4.
-While the Voigtlander is excellent for low-light situations, it’s not particularly sharp, and there is a noticeable focus shift when going from f1.5 to f2.8.
+While the Voigtlander is excellent for low-light situations, it’s not particularly sharp wide open, and there is a noticeable focus shift when going from f1.5 to f2.8.
 So, if you’re using a film camera and shooting at f2.8 or f4, you’ll frequently experience back focusing.

 That’s not to say I don’t like this lens.
 I’m still drawn to this lens because of its unique rendering, which produces a soft glow reminiscent of a vintage, classic feel, while still maintaining sharpness across the frame and excellent flare control with the multicoating.
 So in this regard, it does stay true to the Vintage Line but with very welcomed modern upgrades like a double-sided aspherical element and modern coatings.
 Probably a worthwhile improvement over the more expensive Zeiss 50mm f1.5 Sonnar.
 Maybe I’ll buy the Sonnar one day, but I don’t typically like tiny ultra-fast lenses that don’t have aspherical designs since the render gets a little too messy, but I love nonspherical slower big lenses, like the Planar and Iberit.

 Overall, I like this lens as a small, fast option.
 It’s smaller than the Zeiss Planar f2 and the Kipon, and it produces a unique look that’s worth adding to your kit if you have the budget.
-It’s especially useful for shooting portraits on a 50mm if you just don’t have room for a 75mm, or capturing casual shots of kids in low light, with the 12-bladed aperture providing lovely bokeh at all apertures.
+It’s especially useful for shooting portraits on a 50mm if you just don’t have room for a 75mm, or capturing casual shots of kids in low light, and the 12-bladed aperture provides lovely bokeh at all apertures.

 The built of the Voigtlander 50mm f1.5 II Nokton of the Vintage Line is stylish and metallic, available in black, silver, or nickel.
 However, it’s worth noting that nickel is being discontinued.
 The Nickle also uses black paint over brass which will produce a really cool look as the paint wears over the years.